beefyfinance/beefy-dot-com/src/content/blog/experience-the-power-of-beefy-on-ethereum.md

 # What is Ethereum?

 As the network that gave us smart contracts, Ethereum’s history and role in the blockchain space is well known.
 Ethereum has maintained a dominant position regarding TVL, DApps, and users ever since its founding by a team of developers as a programmable alternative to Bitcoin in 2015.
-Ethereum also boasts some of the most famous and innovative DeFi DApps that set the standards for the rest of the industry, including Curve, Uniswap, and Yearn.
+Ethereum also boasts some of the most famous and innovative DeFi DApps that set the standards for the rest of the industry, including Curve and Uniswap.

 ## What does Beefy do?